facebookarchive/libphenom/README.markdown

-# Phenom
+# libPhenom

-Phenom is an eventing framework for building high performance and high scalability systems in C
+libPhenom is an eventing framework for building high performance and high scalability systems in C

 ## System Requirements

-Phenom is known to compile and pass its test suite on:
+libPhenom is known to compile and pass its test suite on:

  * Linux systems with `epoll`
  * OS X

-Phenom has been known to compile and pass its test suite on these systems, but they have not been tried in a little while, so may require a little bit of TLC:
+libPhenom has been known to compile and pass its test suite on these systems, but they have not been tried in a little while, so may require a little bit of TLC: